deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

   - **Heater (resistance)**<br>
 The resistance of the tip's heating element in ohms, used for the power limitation.
 There is normally no need to change this from the default.<br>
   - **ADC Time**<br>
-`Clones might show wrong readings after modifying the timers, in that case simply reboot the system`<br>
 Sets the ADC reading period.
 The controller disables the power and runs the ADC at this frequency.
 Default 200 ms.<br>
 It also sets the base PWM frequency.
 The PWM multiplier uses this base.<br>
   - **(ADC) Delay**<br>